shshi/test/README.md

-It is a test repo
+It is a test repository